PelleLille/hsl-docs/data.rst

   .. note::

     To work-around the data type limitation of the metadata; data can be encoded using :func:`json_encode`.

+.. function:: GetMetaData()

+  Get the metadata set by :func:`SetMetaData`.
+If no data was set, an empty array is returned.

+  :return: the data set by :func:`SetMetaData`
+  :rtype: array

 .. function:: SetSenderIP(ip)